This post may contain affiliate links. Please read our disclosure policy.

 Recipe Tips

-• Sift the Powdered Sugar: To avoid lumps in your frosting, sift the powdered sugar before adding it to the cream.
-This creates a smooth and airy texture.
+2. Sift Your Sugar: Take the extra minute to sift the powdered sugar before adding it to the cream.
+This prevents lumps and gives you a perfectly smooth frosting.

 Mistakes to Avoid